Toast the New Year with these new South Florida craft brews

 Probably the brewery with the most unique location (Marlins Ballpark), Nightlife is keeping it interesting.

-They collaborated with West Miami’s gourmet tea provider, JoJo Tea, to develop their latest beer, a green tea Hefeweizen.
-Production manager and cofounder John Cooper said, “we are calling it Wabi Sabi, which means perfection through imperfection.”
+They collaborated with West Miami’s gourmet tea provider, JoJo Tea, to develop its latest beer, a green tea Hefeweizen.
+Production manager and cofounder John Cooper said, “We are calling it Wabi Sabi, which means perfection through imperfection.”
 The beer is set to be released the last week of January.

 Odd Breed Wild Ales